compulim/til/README.md

 ## 2025-09-25

 Given a JavaScript file importing a package, the following code will find the `package.json` of the imported package.
-It will walk `node_modules` and will find the correct instance/version of the package.
+It will walk `node_modules` and find the correct instance/version of the package relative to the JavaScript file location.

 ```ts
 import { resolve as importMetaResolve } from 'import-meta-resolve';